gmarkall/nbep-7/README.md

 - `set_memory_manager`: a method for registering an external memory manager with Numba.

-As an alternative to calling the `set_memory_manager` functions, an environment variable will also be supported for setting the memory manager.
-The value of the environment variable should be set to the name of the memory manager plugin class, i.e.:
+As an alternative to calling the `set_memory_manager` function, an environment variable can be used to set the memory manager.
+The value of the environment variable should be the name of the memory manager plugin class, i.e.:

 ```
 export NUMBA_CUDA_MEMORY_MANAGER="<class>"